Air Conditioner Repair Checklist

 If your thermostat isn’t telling your equipment to run, it won’t switch on.

 The first point is checking it’s on “cool” and not “heat.”
 Otherwise your AC will probably not switch on.
-Or you may have hot air blowing from vents since the furnace is going instead.
+You may also have hot air blowing from vents since the furnace is going instead.

 If you have a digital thermostat: